 For any OTT service, reliable content protection is an absolute prerequisite.
 But with so many different devices, the encryption and decryption process of digital rights management (DRM) must be able to negotiate a myriad of different systems and standards.

 A multi-DRM solution strikes a balance between providing a convenient, valuable service to consumers and protecting the content.
-A cloud-based multi-DRM service supports as wide a range of devices and formats as possible, as well as offers integration with third party DRM solutions such as Widevine or Microsoft PlayReady.
+A cloud-based multi-DRM service supports as wide a range of devices and formats as possible, as well as offers integration with DRM solutions such as Widevine or Microsoft PlayReady.

 As OTT competition is on the rise, customer expectations are soaring in search of seamless, TV-quality OTT streaming, regardless of the device they choose.
 Poor quality of experience (QoE) is inexcusable and can ruin a company’s reputation, while making customers to churn and damaging the bottom line.